Burke and Wills Plant Camp: History

-In 2010, a student of the University of Queensland, Nick Hadnutt, published his PhD thesis which undertook a detailed analysis of artefacts found at the site when compared with the known dates of the expedition using primary and secondary sources to confirm the authenticity of the site.
+In 2010, a student of the University of Queensland, Nick Hadnutt, published his Honours thesis which undertook a detailed analysis of artefacts found at the site when compared with the known dates of the expedition using primary and secondary sources to confirm the authenticity of the site.
 The thesis concluded that the site was indeed Burke and Wills Camp 46R.